 Our counsellor provides short-term individual counselling, leads group meditations and supports students to positive engage in learning.
 In a case where intensive, ongoing support is required, the counsellor will make this recommendation to parents and caregivers and our school will assist in identifying outside agencies.

-Our counsellor is available to support students during school hours on Tuesdays and Thursdays.
+Our counsellor is available to support students during school hours from Monday to Wednesday.
 Students can seek support themselves, or can be referred by a parent or teacher.

 Parents and caregivers are also welcome to meet with the counsellor.

 Referral forms are available at our front counter, from staff, or from the student counsellor.